s1nbo/CodingInterviewPractice/README.md

 # CodingInterviewPractice
 Solutions for coding problems on LeetCode.
-Requires Python 3.10.
+Requires Python 3.10.0 or higher.
-Number of problems solved: 15